Electrical Lines Sample Clauses

 AutoNDA by SimpleDocs

 Electrical Lines.
-If the Tenant installs any electrical equipment that overloads the lines in the Building or the Demised Premises, Landlord may require Tenant to make whatever changes to such lines as may be necessary to render the lines in good order and repair and in compliance with all Insurance Requirements and applicable legal requirements.
+If Tenant installs any electrical equipment that overloads the lines in the Leased Premises, Landlord may require Tenant to make whatever changes to the lines may be necessary to return them to good order and repair, and in compliance with all Insurance Requirements and applicable legal requirements of governmental authorities.

 Electrical Lines.
 Tenant may not install any electrical equipment that overloads the lines in the Demised Premises, the Building or the Property or which will interfere with the use thereof by other tenants of the Building unless Landlord approves same in the Plans and Specifications or as provided for in Section 7.03 above; provided, however, Landlord agrees to furnish electric service to the Demised Premises equal to the Electric Capacity.
 If Tenant makes such installation, Landlord may require Tenant, at Tenant’s sole cost and expense, to make whatever alterations and/or repairs are necessary and which are in compliance with the terms and conditions of all required insurance policies and all requirements of applicable governmental authorities.
 Tenant shall be responsible or liable for all damages anywhere in the Building caused by any electrical overload attributable to Tenant.